yash-raj202134/RecommendaFy-Project/README.md

 - **Search Functionality**: Implement search features to help users find specific products.
 - **Recommendation Display**: Show personalized product recommendations.
 - **User Feedback**: Allow users to provide feedback, such as ratings and likes, to improve future recommendations.
-- **User Authentication and Session Management**: Ensure secure and seamless browsing experiences.
+- **User Authentication and Session Management**: Ensure secure and seamless browsing experiences with database integration.

 Flask's routing capabilities will be leveraged to handle user requests and render dynamic web pages with personalized recommendations.
 #### Website preview